Natalie Burton: Australian state leagues and New Zealand

 Burton returned to the Perry Lakes Hawks for a five-game stint during the 2012 State Basketball League season.
 She played 15 games for the Hawks in the 2013 season.

 In 2014, Burton played nine games for the BA Centre of Excellence in the South East Australian Basketball League.

 Burton's next stint with the Hawks came in the 2017 season, where she helped the team win the SBL championship.
 She continued with the Hawks in the SBL in 2018 and 2019, and then played for the Hawks in the West Coast Classic in 2020.
 She played for the Hawks in the inaugural season of the NBL1 West in 2021.

 Burton joined the Warwick Senators for the 2022 NBL1 West season.
 She helped the team win the NBL1 West championship, and at the NBL1 National Finals, the Senators went undefeated and won the NBL National championship.

 Burton returned to the Senators for the 2023 NBL1 West season and played her 200th SBL/NBL1 game in June 2023.
 Following the NBL1 West season, she had a three-game stint with the Mainland Pouakai of the Tauihi Basketball Aotearoa in New Zealand.
 She returned to the Senators for the 2024 NBL1 West season.
+She re-joined the Senators for the 2025 NBL1 West season, helping them reach the NBL1 West Grand Final, where they lost 91–71 to the Cockburn Cougars.

-She re-joined the Senators for the 2025 NBL1 West season.
-She helped the team return to the NBL1 West Grand Final, where they lost 91–71 to the Cockburn Cougars.
+Burton re-joined the Senators for the 2026 NBL1 West season.
+On 31 July 2026, she announced that she would retire at the end of the 2026 season.
+She helped the Senators return to the NBL1 West Grand Final, where they defeated the Cougars 102–76 to win the championship.
+Burton had four points, three rebounds and three steals in winning her fifth championship and second with the Senators.
+At the 2026 NBL1 National Finals, Burton suffered a lower leg injury in the first game.